 Authentication

-You can edit or delete your web applications, and you can also rotate (change) a web application's ID and secret as needed.
+You can edit or delete your registered applications, and you can also rotate (change) an application's ID and secret as needed.

 ClosedTo register a web application with BarTender Cloud